SamJS23/WADS-Test/README.md

 **Understanding Monolithic vs. Microservices**
 Before we dive into the world of microservices, it’s crucial to understand the conventional monolithic approach to web development.
 Traditionally, web applications were built as monoliths.
 In a monolithic architecture, an entire application is constructed as a single, interconnected unit.
 This includes the user interface, server-side logic, and the database, all bundled together within a single codebase.

+While monolithic applications are simple to set up and develop in the early stages of a project, they face challenges as they grow.
+Any changes or updates to one part of the application can potentially disrupt the entire system.
+This complexity makes maintenance and scaling difficult in monolithic architectures.